-We need smart people like you to judge projects (wigs optional).
+We need smart people like you to judge projects (wigs are optional).
 Sign up now.

 But we do need monetary support to make SLVSEF go!
 Click here to donate.